Frequently Asked Questions

 Do public high schools accept non-traditional education or homeschool students?

 Yes.
 Compulsory aged students are not denied access to public high school in their assigned area where they live.
-We offer year-end standardized testing with the Norm- Referenced Testing, to show grade level for grades 3-10.
-Grades K-2 will complete a portfolio review to satisfy home education requirements for the county.
+Grades K-2 are required to complete a portfolio review to satisfy home education requirements for the county.
 Parents are required to submit all paperwork to their county if they are registered as home education students.
+Step up PEP families are required to submit norm referenced testing at the end of the year for PEP scholarship renewal.
+S.P.A provides artifacts from each student's work for the time they spend with us, so if the parent's choose, it can become a part of their child's portfolio.
+We offer year-end norm- referenced testing for homeschoolers as a part of our choice navigator services upon parents' request.

 Do high schools accept credit from non-traditional classes?

 In order to transfer to a public high school and/or being able to get credit for advanced high school courses, students are suggested that they take an accredited course online through FLVS to receive actual credit on high school transcripts or be prepared to take the EOC assessments and make arrangements with their home district to do so.
-Students can take a Florida Virtual class in these subjects and complete work during class-time, or by working at home.
+Students can take a Florida Virtual class in these subjects and complete work during Stemlight's time.
 Make an appointment with the choice navigator to learn in detail about your options.

 Do Colleges/Universities accept non-traditional students?